To promote education and research in the trauma registry field

 Ohio Trauma Registry Course (OTRC)

 The Ohio Trauma Registry Course is a one-day (8 hour) course designed to provide core-level knowledge for persons starting a position within the trauma registry at trauma and non-trauma hospitals within Ohio.
 This class meets the American College of Surgeons (ACS) requirement of attending a State-approved registry course within one year of hire date.
 (CD15-7) It also meets the education requirement of 8 hours of registry-specific continuing education per year.
-The course is currently held annually year, usually in September, starting at 8am to 4:30pm.
-Lunch is own your own and a cafeteria is easily accessible.
+The course is currently held annually, starting at 8am to 4:30pm.

 The OTRC gives the evolution of trauma registries, what is trauma and a trauma center, the different levels of trauma centers, what is a trauma registry and the different governing bodies involved in trauma care.